How To Buy Tokyo Disney Tickets

 For our 7 day trip in January, we purchased a 4-day ticket.
 We were staying at the Sheraton, so we did not get to park hop on days 1 and 2.
 With the general ticket, we were able to park hop on days 3 and 4.
 For the last 3 days of our trip, we were staying on Disney property.
 With being at a Disney hotel, we were able to purchase Multi-Day Passport Special tickets.
 With these tickets we were able to park hop for our last 3 days.

-While we have not yet used our online purchased tickets at Tokyo Disney, our recommendation still is to purchase your Tokyo Disney Park tickets online.
-The online purchase process was easy and it takes away a lot of the stress with getting the tickets.
-If you are staying at one of the 3 Disney-owned properties, we strongly recommend getting the Multi-Day Passport Special tickets.
+Our recommendation is to purchase your Tokyo Disney Park tickets online through the Tokyo Disney website.
+The online purchase process is easy and it takes away a lot of the stress with getting the tickets during your vacation.
+If you are staying at one of the Disney-owned properties, we strongly recommend getting the Multi-Day Passport Special tickets.
 The slightly higher cost is definitely worth it to get the park hopper benefit from day 1.
 If you have any questions about the theme park tickets or if you have any experience with Tokyo Disney theme park tickets, please add a comment below!

 Tokyo Disney to get more info about our recommendations for everything Disney Tokyo related!